-Kirsten and Mike’s engagement session was a wonderfully collaborative experience.
+Kirsten and Mike’s mixed martial arts engagement session was a wonderfully collaborative experience.
 As owners of and coaches at MMA gym The Training Camp, it was a no-brainer to highlight that aspect of their life during their engagement shoot.
 But we also had an idea that had been simmering for a while and suspected that they were the perfect couple to try it with.
 The result?
 A mixed martial arts engagement session followed by some fun with champagne bottles!

 We showed up at their gym just as the last class of the day was wrapping up; sweat-soaked students were filtering out as we brought in our camera and lighting equipment.
 Kirsten gave us a quick tour and then left us to formulate our game plan.
 With a boxing ring, sparring cage, and kickboxing room, we had ideas to last us well into the night.